Skip to content

 How about a compromise?
 Ask the developers to add an option in settings to specify on a given route how close to waypoint is close enough to move on.
 The figure is already hard-coded in the navigation software at somewhere around 25 meters, but I suggest making it dynamic.
 Even 25 meters can be too much in a medieval city center and 500 meters is more than enough on rural back roads.

-Herman Veldhuizenundefined Online
+Herman Veldhuizenundefined Offline

-Herman Veldhuizenundefined Online
+Herman Veldhuizenundefined Offline

 Herman Veldhuizen

-wrote last edited by
+wrote on last edited by

 #31